 Name of Municipality.
 Name of River, Creek, Lagoon, &c.
 Date when Fish first placed there.
 Date of any additions.
 Whether Fish increasing or fluctuating in numbers.
 Whether Stream much fished by Anglers.
 Remarks.
-BOTHWELL Lake Crescent River Clyde River Shannon Rockford Great Lake } 1868 } 1870 > Not any Increasing Very little { The Warden (Mr. Allison) is of opinion that the large fish remain in the lakes, and only enter the rivers for spawning in June and July.
-He is led to this opinion by the fact of so few large fish being captured in the Clyde or Shannon of late years, although in the months named for about three-quarters of a mile from the source of the Shannon fish are to be seen weighing apparently BRIGHTON) About 1873 About 1872 1872 •• None now to be found Increasing None now to be found Yes from 12 to 20 lbs.
-Although only a chain of holes in summer, the fish have increased; one over 6 lbs. weight having been caught last season.
-CAMPBELL TOWN Unknown ditto Supposed to be increasing Very little CLARENCE , Nil.
-DELORAINE Dairy Rivulet About 1869 •• Increasing Yes Rivulet muddy and reedy, frequented by large fish, but difficult to Meander River About 1870 ditto Yes fish on account of reeds and timber.
-Considered a good trout stream, but much poached by persons Mole Creek About 1868 •• No, none ever caught professing to be fishing for blackfish.
+BOTHWELL Lake Crescent River Clyde River Shannon Rockford Great Lake } 1868 } 1870 > Not any Increasing Very little The Warden (Mr. Allison) is of opinion that the large fish remain in the lakes, and only enter the rivers for spawning in June and July.
+He is led to this opinion by the fact of so few large fish being captured in the Clyde or Shannon of late years, although in the months named for about three-quarters of a mile from the source of the Shannon fish are to be seen weighing apparently from 12 to 20 be BRIGHTON River Jordan Bagdad Creek About 1873 About 1872 •• None now to be found Increasing Yes Although only a chain of holes in summer, the fish have increased; Strathallen 1872 •• None now to be found CAMPBELL TOWN : Macquarie River South Esk River Unknown ditto •• Supposed to be increasing Very little CLARENCE Ņil. · · · · · · · · · · · · · · · · · · · DELORAINE Dairy Rivulet About 1869 •• Increasing Yes Rivulet muddy and reedy, frequented by large fish, but difficult to Meander River About 1870 ••• ditto Yes Considered a good trout stream, but much poached by persons Mole Creek About 1868 •• No, none ever caught protessing to be usning for blacknish.
 EVANDALE Strathmore Mill Race Strathmore Mill Pond South Esk River Nile River Ben Lomond Rivulet 1866 1867 1869 1869 9 November, 1878; 200 at Kelvin Grove; 100 1867 Increasing ditto ditto ditto ditto; large fish seen last season Very little ditto A great deal Very little ditto Mr. M'Arthur brought ova from the Salmon Ponds, placed it under the care of Mr. M'Phail, Strathmore, who hatched them and placed the fry in these streams.
 Two fish only have been captured, one of 4 lbs. in 1881, and 1 of 5 lbs. in 1882.
-FINGAL Break o' Day at Kingston Very numerous up to $1\frac{1}{2}$ lbs.; large fish not plentiful; occasionally St. Paul's South Esk About 7 years ago Increasing very fast Not much fished one of 7 lbs. caught.
+FINGAL Break o' Day St. Paul's South Esk About 7 years ago ••• Increasing very fast Not much fished Very numerous up to 1 1 / 2 lbs.; large fish not plentiful; occasionally one of 7 lbs. caught.
 Fish not so numerous, but of good size, 3 to 5 lbs. being common.
-GLAMORGAN Swan Rivor Wyc Meredith Apsley Meredith Lisdillon } 1868 1880 December, 1880 Very seldom Brown trout placed in the rivers in 1868, and nearly 400 trout placed in the Swan, Apsley, Meredith, Lisdillon, and Wye in December, 1880.
+GLAMORGAN Swan River Wye Meredith Apsley Meredith Lisdillon 1868 1880 December, 1880 Very seldom Brown trout placed in the rivers in 1868, and nearly 400 trout placed in the Swan, Apsley, Meredith, Lisdillon, and Wye in December, 1880.
 One fish only has been taken, and that one in a mill-race near the Wye, previous to 1880.